+- Sialadenitis (inflammation of the gland that produces saliva)

+- Chest pain

+- Tachycardia (increased heart rate)

+- Iododerma (a skin lesion caused by an iodine sensitivity)

+- Itching skin

+- Rash

+- Hives

-- Sialadenitis (inflammation of the gland that produces saliva) - Chest pain - Tachycardia (increased heart rate) - Iododerma (a skin lesion caused by an iodine sensitivity) - Itching skin - Rash - Hives - Hypothyroidism (an underactive thyroid) which may be permanent and require thyroid hormone replacement for the rest of your life - Hyperthyroidism (an overactive thyroid) that usually transient. - Thyrotoxic crisis, which is a rare but severe and potentially life-threatening complication of hyperthyroidism - o Symptoms include high fever (often above 40°C/104°F), fast and often irregular heartbeat, vomiting, diarrhea and agitation - Hypoparathyroidism, which is a rare condition in which the thyroid doesn't make enough of a hormone that regulates the amount of calcium and phosphorous in the body - Local swelling
+• Hypothyroidism (an underactive thyroid) which may be permanent and require thyroid hormone replacement for the rest of your life

+• Hyperthyroidism (an overactive thyroid) that usually transient.

+• Thyrotoxic crisis, which is a rare but severe and potentially life-threatening complication of hyperthyroidism

+- Symptoms include high fever (often above 40°C/104°F), fast and often irregular heartbeat, vomiting, diarrhea and agitation - Hypoparathyroidism, which is a rare condition in which the thyroid doesn't make enough of a hormone that regulates the amount of calcium and phosphorous in the body. - of a hormone that regulates the amount of calcium and phosphorous in the body - Local swelling

-The following side effects have also been reported, typically around the third day after administration of radioiodide:
+The following rare side effects have also been reported, typically around the third day after administration of radioiodide:

 - Tenderness

 - Pain on swallowing

 - Sore throat

-- Cough

-Principal Investigator: Lajos Pusztai, MD, DPhil HIC#: 1607018035 Yale Comprehensive Cancer Center Yale Funding Source: Discovery Grant Sponsor Protocol Number: N/A Sponsor ICF Template Version: N/A Protocol Version: 1.0 Sponsor ICF Template Date: N/A Protocol Date: 01-Sep-2016
+Principal Investigator: Lajos Pusztai, MD, DPhil HIC #: 1607018035 Yale Comprehensive Cancer Center Yale Funding Source: Discovery Grant Sponsor Protocol Number: N/A Sponsor ICF Template Version: N/A Protocol Version: 3.0 Sponsor ICF Template Date: N/A Protocol Date: 01-Sep-2016